-Alumni of JAOD go on to attend some of the top collegiate dance programs across the country, join top college dance teams.
+Alumni of JAOD go on to attend some of the top collegiate dance programs across the country and some join top college dance teams.
 We are very proud of our alumnus success and love watching them achieve amazing things in their professional careers.
 Here are some of the schools and professional dance opportunities our students have attended.
 Keep scrolling to read through our ever growing list of accomplished former JAOD dancers!

 - Arizona State University BFA Dance Program